 Walking Tour: the Architecture of William McDowell

 Walking and driving tour of the architecture of William McDowell, featuring the Eichler and Moffly homes.
 The tour will be led by Bill McDowell, the architect’s son.
-Meeting place to be announced.
+Meet at Moreland Circle.

 Chestnut Hill Conservancy 50th Anniversary Presenting Sponsor